Dancing On Ice's Hamish breaks silence on Caprice 'split'

 Holly and Phil said in the live episode: "Unfortunately Caprice and Hamish have parted ways and will not be skating this week.
 As you saw in our opening number, Hamish remains very much part of our professional team and we hope to have Caprice back on the ice next week."

-Speaking out for the first time this week, Hamish admitted he was "not okay" but said that the "truth always comes out".
+Speaking out ahead of Sunday's show, Hamish admitted he was "not okay" but said that the "truth always comes out".

 He posted in a statement on social media: "Hi Everyone.
 Thank you so much for your kind messages.
 I've been overwhelmed by your love and support - it's brought me to tears at times.